-I froze this batch of paleo caramel apple mini cakes to take to our Thanksgiving, but I’m going to make another batch because I know how fast they will go.
-My family goes crazy over paleo and gluten free desserts!
+I froze this batch of caramel apple mini paleo cake to take to our Thanksgiving, but I'm going to make another batch because I know how fast they will go.
+My family goes crazy over paleo cake and gluten free desserts!

 We love to celebrate with food, but with a lot of people in my family having dietary restrictions, it makes it challenging to enjoy dessert together a lot of the time.
 Making recipes that everyone can enjoy is such a blessing because we can sit down, give thanks and celebrate together over a yummy treat everyone can eat.

-These paleo caramel apple cakes are one of those paleo recipes no one will even know is paleo.
-The texture of the cake is rich and most and it’s covered in a paleo caramel you will drool over.
+This caramel apple paleo cake recipe is one of those paleo recipes no one will even know is paleo.
+The texture of the cake is rich and most and it's covered in a paleo caramel you will drool over.

 How to Make Paleo Caramel

 You're probably thinking how caramel could possibly be paleo.
 Good question!
 This caramel isn't made with brown sugar and butter, you can make paleo caramel a couple ways but my favorite way is with:

 - Coconut Oil

 - Pure Maple Syrup

 In this recipe I used Crazy Richard's creamy cashew butter.
 I love it because you don't have to worry about any extra additives or sugars going in your cashew butter, just real cashews.
 That way I don't have to worry about if the recipe is truly paleo, because I know I'm using the best ingredients!